 The only thing worse than an ancient alien is a pseudoskeptic!

 I am being facetious.
 That some feel the need to criticize Dave’s backpacking adventure seems kind of silly to me.
 Lost Cities is a travelogue mostly about coming of age and exploration thru the eyes of a young American.
-It’s not a work of political or social menace.
+It’s as simple as that.

-People are just getting a little too serious and sensitive these daze.
-They must let themselves have more fun!
+People are just getting a little too political, serious and sensitive these daze.
+They should allow themselves to have more fun!

-Indiana Jones fights Nazi’s.
-He didn’t set out to explore other cultures in order to demean them in the name of colonialism.
+Indiana Jones fights Nazi’s while searching for amazing artifacts.
+He didn’t set out to explore other cultures in order to demean them for the purposes of exploitative colonialism.
 Inspired by Indiana, Dave has searched for ancient technologies himself with no harm done!

 Archaeology and Anthropology have come along way since colonial times.
 For sure, it still has a way to go!
 (More on this later – see ‘extraordinary evidence’ below).